wmconnell/FinalProject/README.md

 ## Team Challenges and What We Learned
 #### Joe
+#### - The importance and complexity of version control.
+##### We managed to avoid any major merge conflicts, but we had to be very concerted in our approach.
+Nonetheless, despite this intentionality, we ran into issue almost certainly related to our use of Git that caused code to disappear.
+This set us back significantly
+#### - The difficulty of managing entity relationships.
+##### Our database included 10 entities, each with a number of one-to-one and one-to-many relationships with other entities.
+Managing these relationships to ensure foreign key requirements and eliminate recursion cost us a significant amount of time and effort.
+#### - Presentation matters
+##### It can be easy, when building a program around a database, to conceive of the user interface in terms of the database.
+This results in a lot of tabular material.
+Once we realized this, we eendeavored to find a more fun and graphically interesting way to present the information.

 #### Ryan
 - Utilized REST API's to communicate between our Angular front end and Java back end.